kissmybutton/motorcortex-video/README.md

 });

 const Playback = new VideoPlugin.Playback({
-    selector: "!#video", // that's mandatory and targets the video of the VideoPlugin.Clip
+    selector: "!#video", // that's mandatory, it should always have the value "!#video" and it targets the video of the VideoPlugin.Clip
     duration: 20000 // the duration of the playback in milliseconds });